Bridge-RAG: An Abstract Bridge Tree Based Retrieval Augmented Generation Algorithm: Cuckoo Filter Details

-\textbf{Entity Temperature-Based Sorting}: To optimize retrieval performance, we propose an \textbf{entity temperature-based sorting mechanism}.
-Each entity maintains a temperature variable $T(e)$ that records its access frequency.
-During retrieval, when entity $e$ is found, its temperature is incremented: $T(e) \leftarrow T(e) + 1$.
-The Cuckoo Filter dynamically sorts entities within each bucket by temperature in descending order, ensuring frequently accessed entities are searched first.
-Since Cuckoo Filter performs linear search within buckets, this ordering leverages access locality to accelerate retrieval.

-In summary, in each entry of the Cuckoo Filter bucket, we store: (1) the entity's fingerprint (12-bit), (2) the temperature variable (stored at the head of the block linked list), and (3) the head pointer of the block linked list (containing abstract node addresses represented as pair\_ids, from which chunk addresses are derived).
-The storage mode is illustrated in Figure \ref{fig:my_label2}.
+Bridge-RAG adopts the Cuckoo Filter from CFT-RAG~\citep{li2026cftrag} without modification to its internal mechanics.
+We summarize the key aspects for self-containedness.

+\paragraph{Entity Insertion.} Each entity is represented by a short fingerprint $f(x)$.
+Two candidate buckets $i_1 = h(x)$ and $i_2 = i_1 \oplus h(f(x))$ are computed.
+If either bucket has a free slot, the fingerprint, an initial temperature counter, and the entity's abstract-address list are stored there.
+Otherwise, the standard cuckoo eviction routine displaces an existing entry, subject to a fixed kick budget.

+\paragraph{Access-Frequency Reordering.} Every entity carries a temperature counter $T(e)$ incremented on each successful lookup.
+The filter periodically sorts entries within each bucket in descending order of $T(e)$, so that frequently accessed entities are found first during the linear per-bucket scan.

+\paragraph{Storage Layout.} Each bucket slot holds: (i)~a 12-bit fingerprint, (ii)~the temperature counter at the head of the address chain, and (iii)~a pointer to a block linked list whose nodes store abstract pair\_ids.
+From each pair\_id $i$, chunks $n_i$ through $n_{i{+}n{-}1}$ are derived deterministically.
+The resulting layout is shown in Figure~\ref{fig:my_label2}.